deficollective/deficollective.github.io/content/english/blog/introducing-defiscan.md

    </td>
   </tr>
   <tr>
-   <td>Failure of a dependency may result in the theft or loss of user funds
+   <td>Dependencies may cause theft or loss of user funds AND exhibit Stage 0, or equivalent, centralization
    </td>
-   <td>Failure of a dependency may result in the theft or loss of unclaimed yield or may otherwise materially change the performance of the system (but user funds remain unaffected)
+   <td>Dependencies may cause theft or loss of unclaimed yield, or may otherwise materially change the expected protocol performance, OR dependencies exhibit Stage 1, or equivalent, decentralization
    </td>
-   <td>Failure of a dependency does not materially change the performance of the system (or result in the theft or loss of user funds and unclaimed yield)
+   <td>Dependencies (if any) cannot materially change the expected protocol performance, OR dependencies exhibit Stage 2, or equivalent, decentralization
    </td>
   </tr>
 </table>